Kesslers International Group

-Kesslers International is the oldest British point-of-purchase designer and manufacturer, based in London, UK.
-The offices and the plant are currently situated in Stratford, East London.
+Kesslers International is a British point-of-sale designer, manufacturer, and installer, based in London, UK.
+The offices and the plant are situated in Highams Park Industrial estate in North East London.

 History

-In 1888, Viennese wood-worker Bernhard Kessler opened a workshop that succeeded to the point that he expanded to London in 1928, opening Bernhard Kessler & Sons to be managed by his son Leopold.
+In 1888, Viennese wood-worker Bernhard Kessler opened a workshop that succeeded to the point that he expanded to London in 1928, opening Bernhard Kessler & Sons, to be managed by his son Leopold.
 Leopold Kessler worked with a local firm on developing and manufacturing mine detectors.

 After World War II, Kesslers was commissioned by Parker Pen Company and Dunlop Tyres to begin producing retail display stands.
 This became a dominant business focus for them.
-In the mid 1970s, they took the name Kesslers International.
+In the mid-1970s, they took the name Kesslers International.

-Current

-Nowadays, the company provides bespoke point-of-sale retail equipment, including design, technical engineering, manufacturing, installation and post-campaign customer service.
-Kesslers International Group is still a family-run business with William Kessler, Bernhard's grandson, being the Group's Chairman, and his sons, Charles and George, overseeing Kesslers International in its London headquarters.
+In 2015, Kesslers International Group was still a family-run business with William Kessler, Bernhard's grandson, as the group's chairman, and his sons, Charles and George, overseeing Kesslers International in its Stratford, East London headquarters.

+In 2017, the company was acquired by private equity fund Elaghmore and was merged with two other companies to create the Hexcite Group.
+In December 2021, Kesslers was put into administration by the Hexcite group.
+The group had failed in its strategy to diversify and grow the business through an outsourced supply model.
+When the COVID-19 pandemic hit, it was no longer possible to return the business to profitability and the company was put into administration.
+In December, 125 employees were made redundant and the assets were sold to PFI Group.

+Under PFI group the remaining 95 employees were relocated from Stratford, East London to Highams Park Industrial Estate.
+However, the PFI Group experienced a turbulent financial period.
+As a result, Kessler was separated from the group and still made a profit in 2022.
+In November 2023, the company was sold in a management buyout headed by managing director Daniel Astarita and operations director Rachael Evans, and became an independent company once more.

+Products

+The company provides bespoke point-of-sale retail display stands, including design, technical engineering, manufacturing, installation and post-campaign customer service.

+Recognition

 Kesslers International is a member of POPAI (Point-of-Purchase Advertising International), and in 2010 won the group's bronze award for bespoke multimedia displays provided to Take One Media.